SchoolOfCode/workshop-typescript-types-of-weather-hacktivists/weather-app/plan.md

 # weather app plan

-1. install vite and typescript
+1. install vite and typescript✅

-2. npm run dev - to test in browser
+2. npm run dev - to test in browser✅

 3. investigate the API
   - sign up for account